When it comes to choosing the best electronic logging devices, it can be hard. That’s why we bring you this Electronic Logging Devices Comparison.

 Our Final Choice: Omnitracs IVG

-The Intelligent Vehicle Gateway (IVG) is the flagship device for Omnitracs.
+The Intelligent Vehicle Gateway (IVG) is the flagship Electronic Logging Devices for Omnitracs in this comparison.
 It’s packed with features that make it an easy choice for any fleet.
 This device is marketed as a “one device, one cable” solution for fleets.

 Standard features include: DVIR, logs, messaging, engine diagnostics, and navigation.
 Some advanced features that the high-end models include are: tire pressure monitoring, in-cab scanning, and dash cams.
 The IVG also has a voice command system so drivers can access the device without needing to touch it, and smart phone compatibility.
 In the future, it can be used as a wi-fi hotspot.